EDUCBA

 Introduction to Histogram in Tableau

-A histogram is a visualization tool that plots frequency distribution for a variable.
-It resembles a bar graph except that unlike the bar graph which requires two variables, the histogram requires only one variable.
-It creates bins that represent ranges and calculates the number of occurrences of variables values in those ranges.
+A histogram is a visualization tool that plots the frequency distribution for a variable.
+It resembles a bar graph except that unlike the bar graph, which requires two variables, the histogram requires only one variable.
+It creates bins that represent ranges and calculates the number of occurrences of variable values in those ranges.
 The frequency of a bin determines the height of the bar for the bin.
-Histograms are quiet popular in field studies as they offer quick insights into a frequency distribution.
-In statistical terms, a histogram is a very powerful tool as it helps understand the distribution for a variable and validate the normality assumptions.
+Histograms are pretty popular in field studies as they offer quick insights into a frequency distribution.
+In statistical terms, a histogram is a potent tool as it helps understand the distribution of a variable and validate the normality assumptions.

 Creating Histogram in Tableau

 Now, we’ll see how to build an insightful histogram in Tableau.
 For the demonstration, we are considering annual sales by region data.
-It contains daily sales for one complete year by region for four different regions viz.
+It contains daily sales for one year by region for four different regions.
 East, West, North, and South.
 We intend to analyze the sales performance in these regions using a histogram.
 Let’s proceed with a step-by-step approach as below.

 1. Load the data into Tableau.
-For that Click on “New Data Source” in the Data menu.
-Alternatively, click on “Connect to Data”.
+Click “New Data Source” in the Data menu for that.
+Alternatively, click on “Connect to Data.”

 histogram in tableua.1